BordRGal32/Stat_tracker/README.md

 * DONE For each player, display the total number of shots they attempted.

-* Also display the percentage of shots they made and the total number of points they scored.
+* NOT COMPLETE Also display the percentage of shots they made and the total number of points they scored.